pingswept/me30-website/content/logistics/exercises.md

 In particular, try to do these three tasks at once:

-1. flash an LED, 3 seconds on, 3 seconds off.
+1. flash an LED ("led_1" in the code), 3 seconds on, 3 seconds off.
 2. constantly check for a button press that sets an input pin HIGH.
-3. flash a *different* LED when the button is pressed.
+3. flash a *different* LED ("led_2" in the code) when the button is pressed.

 ### The naive approach